Felix Dzerzhinsky: Political affiliations and arrests

-Dzerzhinsky visited Switzerland, where his fiancée Julia Goldman, the sister of Boris Gorev, was undergoing treatment for tuberculosis.
+Dzerzhinsky visited Switzerland, where his fiancée Julia Goldman, the sister of Boris Gorev and Mikhail Liber, was undergoing treatment for tuberculosis.
 She died in his arms on 4 June 1904.
-Her illness and death depressed him - in letters to his sister, Dzerzhinsky explained that he no longer saw any meaning for his life.
+Her illness and death depressed him – in letters to his sister, Dzerzhinsky explained that he no longer saw any meaning for his life.
 That changed with the Russian Revolution of 1905, as Dzerzhinsky became involved with work again.
 After the revolution failed he was again jailed in July 1905, this time by the Okhrana.
-In October he was released on amnesty.
+In October, he was released on amnesty.
 As a delegate to the 4th Congress of the Russian Social Democratic Labour Party in Stockholm, Dzerzhinsky entered the central body of the party.
 From July through September 1906, he lived in Saint Petersburg and then returned to Warsaw, where he was arrested again in December of the same year.
-In June 1907 Dzerzhinsky was released on bail.
-At the 5th Congress of the Russian Social Democratic Labour Party, in London in May–June 1907, he was elected in absentia as a member of the Central Committee of the Russian Social-Democratic Labor Party.
-In April 1908 Dzerzhinsky was arrested once again in Warsaw and again exiled to Siberia (Yeniseysk Governorate) in 1909.
+In June 1907, Dzerzhinsky was released on bail.
+At the 5th Congress of the Russian Social Democratic Labour Party in London in May–June 1907, he was elected in absentia as a member of the Central Committee of the Russian Social-Democratic Labor Party.
+In April 1908, Dzerzhinsky was arrested once again in Warsaw and again exiled to Siberia (Yeniseysk Governorate) in 1909.
 As before, Dzerzhinsky managed to escape (by November 1909).
-In 1910 he reached Italy, where he met Maxim Gorky on Capri; he then returned to Poland.
+In 1910, he reached Italy, where he met Maxim Gorky on Capri; he then returned to Poland.

 Back in Kraków in 1910, Dzerzhinsky married RSDLP party member Zofia Muszkat, who was already pregnant.
 A month later she was arrested; she gave birth to their son Janek in Pawiak prison.
-In 1911 Zofia was sentenced to permanent Siberian exile, and she left the child with her father.
+In 1911, Zofia was sentenced to permanent Siberian exile, and she left the child with her father.
 Dzerzhinsky saw his son for the first time in March 1912 in Warsaw.
 In attending the welfare of his child, Dzerzhinsky repeatedly exposed himself to the danger of arrest.
 On one occasion, Dzerzhinsky narrowly escaped an ambush that the police had prepared at the apartment of his father-in-law.

 Dzerzhinsky continued to direct the Social Democratic Party (SDKPiL), while considering his continued freedom "only a game of the Okhrana".
 The Okhrana, however, was not playing a game; Dzerzhinsky simply was a master of conspiratorial techniques and was therefore extremely difficult to find.
 A police file from this time says: "Dzerzhinsky continued to lead the Social Democratic party and at the same time he directed party work in Warsaw, led strikes, published appeals to workers, and traveled on party matters to Łódź and Kraków."
 The police were unable to arrest Dzerzhinsky until the end of 1912, when they found the apartment where he lived in the name of Władysław Ptasiński.